 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||12.6%|

 Online Veterinary Medicine Programs

-In the 2018-2019 academic year, 32 schools offered some type of veterinary medicine program.
+In 2018-2019, 32 schools offered a veterinary medicine program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|